The What: Definition of Content Marketing

-When it comes to marketing – everything, and I mean EVERYTHING is supported by content.
+When it comes to your content marketing plan – everything, and I mean EVERYTHING is supported by content.

-To better define content marketing you can compare it to pitching your products or services.
+To better define content marketing, you can compare it to pitching your products or services.

 …truly relevant and useful content to your prospects and current customers that will help them solve their issues.

-So rather than selling something right out of the gate, you’re enlisting in playing the slow game – much like organic reach in social media marketing.
+So rather than selling something right out of the gate, you’re enlisting in playing the slow game – much like an organic reach in social media marketing.

 The How and the Why